Having your own culinary herb garden is something every home cook or chef should include in their bag of tricks.

 Using herbs in cooking is often one of the healthiest ways to add flavor to ordinary ingredients.
 A roasted chicken is good.
 But if you add to it a simple rub of fresh garlic, sage, thyme you can make a truly memorable meal.

-Spice up a boring tomato soup with the addition of fresh basil and oregano.
+Spice up a bowl of boring tomato soup with the addition of fresh basil and oregano.
 Toss root vegetables with finely chopped rosemary and oil or prior to roasting.
 With just a few basic tricks, you can add flavor to almost any dish.

 Freshly picked herbs will impart a much more precious flavor to your cooking than dry herbs will.
 One simple tip to remember is herbs added during the beginning of the cooking cycle will lend their flavor to foods.
 When you add herbs to the end of the cooking process, they will retain their aroma.